Aging, social networks, organizations.

 Personal networks of older adults

 After completion of my PhD research, I broadened my focus towards the field of healthy aging.
 I am interested in how integration into social networks may promote or hamper well-being in late adulthood.
-This contained, for example, comparative research on social contacts of older adults across 27 European countries, using data from the ESS and Eurostat.
+This contained, for example, comparative research on social contacts of older adults across 27 European countries, using data from the European Social Survey (ESS) and Eurostat.

 Informal networks in organizations